PlaidCloud/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 ### Control plane automated approval {#approval-rejection-control-plane}

-The kube-controller-manager ships with a built-in approver for certificates with a signerName of `kubernetes.io/kube-apiserver-client-kubelet` that delegates various permissions on CSRs for node credentials to authorization.
+The kube-controller-manager ships with a built-in approver for certificates with a signerName of `PlaidCloud.io/kube-apiserver-client-kubelet` that delegates various permissions on CSRs for node credentials to authorization.
 The kube-controller-manager POSTs SubjectAccessReview resources to the API server in order to check authorization for certificate approval.

 ### Approval or rejection using `kubectl` {#approval-rejection-kubectl}

-A Kubernetes administrator (with appropriate permissions) can manually approve (or deny) CertificateSigningRequests by using the `kubectl certificate approve` and `kubectl certificate deny` commands.
+A PlaidCloud administrator (with appropriate permissions) can manually approve (or deny) CertificateSigningRequests by using the `kubectl certificate approve` and `kubectl certificate deny` commands.